 Aldosterone and hearing

 Aldosterone is not approved to treat hearing loss yet, but evidence is building.
 A clinical trial using fludrocortisone for sudden hearing loss is being conducted by the Oregon Health and Sciences University.
-A clinical study by Campos-Banales and colleagues comparing glucocorticoids, mineralcorticoids (fludrocortisone) and vasodilators for the treatment of a specific type of hearing loss (sensorineural hypoacusis) found that hearing gain was most significant with fludrocortisone.
-In addition, a physician in Washington, Dr. Jonathan Wright, has prescribed aldosterone to patients with low aldosterone levels, but he has not published his findings.
-More information on Dr. Wright’s work can be found in his article “Don’t go deaf, blind or lose your mind!”
+A clinical study by Campos-Banales and colleagues comparing glucocorticoids, fludrocortisone, and vasodilators for the treatment of a specific type of hearing loss (sensorineural hypoacusis) found that hearing gain was most significant with fludrocortisone.
+In addition, a physician in Washington, Dr. Jonathan Wright, has prescribed aldosterone to patients with low aldosterone levels, but has not published his findings.
+More information on Dr. Wright’s work can be found in his article “Don’t go deaf, blind, or lose your mind!”

 Robert Frisina’s group has also recently applied for a patent to treat hearing loss using aldosterone, and is working with a pharmaceutical company to license the concept and bring this treatment to market.

 The Parsemus Foundation urges continued evaluation of aldosterone treatment for hearing and balance disorders.
 If the effect is confirmed, this simple treatment can begin helping the millions of people with hearing loss.

 Talk to your doctor to diagnose hearing loss.
 Ask about aldosterone and refer to the scientific publications.
 Before you start treatment with aldosterone, keep in mind that its function is on sodium and calcium transport, so it may affect blood pressure, and too much increases the risk of stroke.
 Keeping aldosterone levels within the normal range is thus important and requires monitoring by a physician.
 Hopefully soon regulators will approve a medication based on aldosterone for hearing loss.